Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 CausalImpact (BSTS, no controls)

-CausalPy ITS (State Space, no controls)
+CausalPy ITS (structural state space, no controls)

 CausalPy Synthetic Control (weighted combination of donors)